-The RTMS radar system is available in different varieties.
-RTMS Sx-300 is our base, non-intrusive radar for the detection and measurement of traffic on roadways and is our leading offering in both North America and the Middle East.
+The RTMS radar system is available in different varieties which include the RTMS Sx-300 and the RTMS Echo.
+RTMS Sx-300 is a non-intrusive radar for the detection and measurement of traffic on roadways and is currently our leading offering in both North America and the Middle East.
 The RTMS Sx-300 HDCAM has a high-definition camera that provides the user with visual setup confirmation, data capture and real-time traffic surveillance.
-The Sx-300 HDCAM has been widely deployed in North America for various applications such as ramp metering and wrong way driver detection.
+The Sx-300 HDCAM has been deployed in North America for various applications such as ramp metering and wrong way driver detection.
 We also offer a wrong way module that interfaces with the Sx-300 HDCAM digital video stream and leverages our video detection algorithms to detect occurrences of vehicles driving the incorrect direction.
 The event is captured and sent to the end users via short message service (SMS) and email in parallel with actuation or roadside or in-pavement warning systems.
+Our recently launched next generation RTMS Echo provides access to more actionable traffic data than any radar on the market.
+We believe this radar gives transportation engineers an easy to use, highly accurate radar that provides sophisticated traffic data.